A Warm Relaxing Bath (the many benefits)

-Use unscented biodegradable bath products for pregnancy/nursing and if you use bath water diverters (that go out the window to water the garden – even sea salt could harm plants and pets/wildlife/birds if drinking water beneath).
+Choose unscented bath products if pregnant/nursing.
+If you use bath water diverters (that hang out the window to reuse water for the garden), only choose unscented biodegradable products – even sea salt could harm plants and pets/birds/wildlife drinking the water below).

-NHS has a 2-minute video by a midwife (never leave babies alone, and avoid seats that can quickly detach).
-Run cold water first (test adding hot water with your wrist or elbow).
-Keep your baby’s head clear of the water, and don’t bathe straight after feeds (or if baby is hungry or tired).
+When running a bath, test temperature by adding hot water with your wrist or elbow, keep your baby’s head clear of the water, and don’t bath straight after feeds (nor if a baby is hungry or tired).
 Avoid baby oils and talcum powder (don’t use cotton buds to clean ears, the cause of most infections).

-Epsom salts (named after the Surrey town) contain magnesium, so can soothe tired joints and muscles, especially after workouts.
-A cup in the tub is enough, even a short soak can refresh tired legs.
-These are preferable to dead sea salts (from a sea that is literally dying).
-Despite the name, it supports 500 million birds (300 species) who rest during migration and many plants, fish, leopards and ibex.
+Epsom salts (named after the Surrey town) contain magnesium.
+A cup in the bath tub can refresh tired legs, and is preferable to dead sea salts (from a sea that is literally dying).
+Despite the name, the Dead Sea supports 500 million birds (300 species) and many plants, fish, leopards and ibex.

 Do not use Epsom salts on broken skin.
 Avoid for diabetes, kidney disease, eating disorders or low-magnesium diets.
 Stop if you notice skin irritation, itching, or dizziness.